filipmad/simple-proxy/README.md

-# UniMelb Proxy – COMP30023 Project
+# Simple Proxy – COMP30023 Project

 A simple HTTP proxy server built as part of **COMP30023: Computer Systems** at the **University of Melbourne** in **2025**.
-Created by **[Your Name]** and **J. Lewis**.
+Created by **F. Madyarov** and **J. Lewis**.

 ---

 ## 🧠 About

 This project implements a basic proxy server capable of handling HTTP requests and forwarding them to their intended destinations.
-The server parses requests, caches responses, and demonstrates a practical understanding of networking, sockets, and system-level programming in C.
+The server parses requests, caches responses, and demonstrates a practical understanding of networking, sockets, and system-level programming in C. The proxy implements simple and valid caching with a cache size of 10, and also handles stale cache entries if requested.

 ---